fooblic/mining-calc/README.md

 ETH: 0.0764511 BTC
 ```

 Cloud mining proposal consists of the mining cost and maintenance fee for offered hash rate power.
-I've took the mining price list from hashflare.io and the rewards per offered rate from online calculator:
+I've took the mining price list from hashflare.io and the rewards per offered rate from online calculators:

 ```
 # Bitcoin